evidentlyai/evidently/docs/book/examples/cookbook_llm_regression_testing.md

 ## Complete Test Suite

-Now, we can create a Test Suite that incorporates the correctness evaluation, style matching, and text length checks.
+Now, we can create a Test Suite that includes checks for correctness, style matching, and text length.
-* To formulate what we Test, we pick an appropriate Evidently column-level Test like `TestCategoryCount` and `TestShareOfOutRangeValues`.
-(You can pick other Tests, like `TestColumnValueMin` , `TestColumnValueMean`, etc.)
+* **Choose Tests**.
+We select Evidently column-level tests like `TestCategoryCount` and `TestShareOfOutRangeValues`.
+(You can pick other Tests, like `TestColumnValueMin` or `TestColumnValueMean`).
-* Set additional parameters for each Test, if applicable.
-For example, we use `left` and `right` parameters to set the allowed range for Text Length.
-* To set the Test condition, we use parameters like `gt` (greater than), `lt` (less than), `eq` (equal), etc.
+* **Set Parameters and Conditions**.
+Some Tests require parameters: for example, `left` and `right` to set the allowed range for Text Length.
+For Test fail conditions, use parameters like `gt` (greater than), `lt` (less than), `eq` (equal), etc.
-* You can also identify some non-critical Tests, as we do with the Style match check.
-If such Test fails, it will give a Warning, but not an Error.
-This helps divide it visually on monitoring Panels and to set up alerting only for Fails.
+* **Set non-critical Tests**.
+Identify non-critical Tests, like the style match check, to trigger warnings instead of fails.
+This helps visually separate them on monitoring panels and set alerts only for critical failures.

-Here is how we formulate the complete Test Suite.
-We reference two of our judges, `style_eval` and `correctness_eval,` and point out that they should apply to the `response` column in our dataset.
-For Text Length, we use a built-in `TextLength()` descriptor.
+We reference our two LLM judges, `style_eval` and `correctness_eval`, and apply them to the `response` column in our dataset.
+For text length, we use the built-in `TextLength()` descriptor for the same column.

 ```python
 test_suite = TestSuite(tests=[